SAKryukov/vscode-tesseract-act/article/article.md

 [*Sergey A Kryukov*](https://www.SAKryukov.org)

-A Visual Studio Code *extension*, a convenient UI wrapper for Tesseract OCR — in the VSCode style.
-It performs Optical Character Recognition of data found in an image file and opens the recognition result in a text editor.
+A Visual Studio Code *extension*, a convenient UI wrapper for Tesseract OCR — in the VSCode style: it performs Optical Character Recognition of data found in an image file and opens the recognition result in a text editor.

 This tiny extension is also used to explain the general Visual Studio Code extension writing techniques for the cases when an external application is used and when non-text input data needs to be processed.